infovizin/_/focus/group.md

 The goal of this study is to collect user preferences and feedback about product `A` through focus group discussions.
 The observations obtained from the discussions should be transformed to produce an empirical evidence of product features as perceived by the respondents.

 ## Approach
 From a group of `20` respondents, each respondent is asked to provide opinions on product features.
 The moderator and his/her team collects the opinion of each user through interactions.
-The survey should produce sufficient data to evalute the product usefulness based on user responses.
+The survey should produce sufficient data to evaluate the product usefulness based on user responses.

 ### Requirements
  * Moderator: `TBD`